Sheriff Makes Autism Awareness a Priority for Members of Law Enforcement

 During the autism awareness class, Hines trained the recruits on how to prepare themselves when dealing with individuals with autism spectrum disorder (ASD).
 He listed the signs an individual with ASD can display, such as being non-verbal, having no eye contact, exhibiting violent tendencies, fear, and nervousness.
 Because they behave differently, it’s important for members of law enforcement and the public safety community to be patient and understand the situation.
 In addition, they need to be aware of individuals who do not take direction or answer questions, and, know how to interact with them.

-“Law enforcement must have DSC01827a deep understanding of how to approach a situation and know the risks when dealing with an individual with ASD,” said Fran Hines, Autism Outreach Coordinator.
+“Law enforcement must have a deep understanding of how to approach a situation and know the risks when dealing with an individual with ASD,” said Fran Hines, Autism Outreach Coordinator.
 “In addition, it’s crucial that parents contact their local police departments to make them aware their child has ASD.”

 Hines also trains the Monmouth County Sheriff’s Office public safety telecommunicators how to prepare themselves when responding to calls involving individuals with ASD.
 The agency’s public safety telecommunicators were the first group of 9-1-1 operators in the state to receive such training which began in 2011.
 It equips operators with information on autism to effectively assist a caller and prepare first responders on the emergency.

-“The increase of our autistic community has ultimately resulted in an increase of law enforcement and firIMG_1494st responder contacts, and that begins with 9-1-1 operators who take the call.
+“The increase of our autistic community has ultimately resulted in an increase of law enforcement and first responder contacts, and that begins with 9-1-1 operators who take the call.
 That is why it’s vital they are equipped with the right information and questions that need to be asked when dealing with an emergency situation regarding an individual with ASD,” said Hines.

 As the agency’s autism outreach coordinator, Hines will be working on the Project Lifesaver Program, an electronic monitoring program for individuals with ASD and Alzheimers.
 Project Lifesaver is a partnership between the Monmouth County Sheriff’s Office and the Monmouth County Office on Aging.
 To date, there are 83 individuals with ASD who utilize the Project Lifesaver Program in Monmouth County.